4 Breast Implant Safety Considerations You Need to Know

 • Implant rupture is a rare but possible risk.
 While not inherently dangerous, revision surgery will be required.

-• If your implants contain silicone, FDA recommends an MRI every two years, starting three years after surgery.
+• If you have silicone breast implants, FDA recommends an MRI every two years, starting three years after surgery.
 An MRI allows your doctor to check for ruptures.

 • Breast implants can make it harder to do breast screening tests, including mammograms.
 You could need different tests that give the doctor special views of the breasts.
 Images could be more complex for your doctor to read.